Welcome to AP Art: Drawing/2D/3D/Photography

-To achieve AP Art credit at SSHS, students must submit an AP Art portfolio to the CollegeBoard by the beginning of May and individual artworks to the Scholastic Art & Writing Awards in December.
-There will be summer assignments to provide students with the opportunity of ongoing learning experience that will help to document the process of artmaking for the AP portfolio.
-The course will emphasize practice, experimentation and revision of one's work as it develops, and thoughtful integration of materials, processes and ideas.
-Artwork should be developed by applying effective use of the elements and principles of art, problem-solving skills, and competent technical skills, based on inquiry questions.
-Students are expected to spend a considerable amount of time (4-6 hours/week) outside of the classroom to work on completion of assignments and consistently communicate with Ms. Yeom via email during weekends/holidays/Breaks.
+To achieve AP Art credit at SSHS, a student must submit an AP Art portfolio to the CollegeBoard before the beginning of May and individual artworks to the Scholastic Art & Writing Awards in December.
+There will be summer assignments to provide students with the opportunity of ongoing learning experience that will help the process of artmaking for their AP portfolio (AP Art exam).
+The course will emphasize practice, experimentation and revision of one's work, and thoughtful integration of materials, processes and ideas, in executing ideas for visual communication.
+Artwork should be guided / developed by applying effective use of the elements and principles of art, problem-solving skills, and competent technical skills, based on inquiries.
+Students are expected to spend a considerable amount of time (4-6 hours/week) outside of the classroom to work on completion of assignments and consistently communicate with Ms. Yeom via email during weekends / holidays / Breaks.

-* At the beginning of the school year, students will need to complete a simple, five-minute digital activation through AP Classroom, the online portfolio registration platform, in order to sign up for the portfolio.
+At the beginning of the school year, students will need to complete a simple, five-minute digital activation through AP Classroom on CollegeBoard, the online portfolio registration platform, in order to sign up for the portfolio.

 Prerequisite: A student must complete at least Art 1-2 with a successful grade before taking AP Art.

-The student is strongly encouraged to see the instructor, Ms. Yeom before summer break for more information and academic success.
+The student is strongly encouraged to see the instructor, Ms. Yeom before summer break for more information and summer assignments.

-AP Art options - A student will choose one of the followings:
+AP Art options - A student may choose one of the followings:

 *Click on each course to see sample portfolios posted on CollegeBoard